-I understand the love you have for your daughter, but let me be clear, if you mistreat my boys when they show up to your 1950s doorstep to take your daughter out on a date, you’ll have to answer to me.
+I understand the love you have for your daughter, but let me be clear.
+If you mistreat any of my sons when they show up to your 1950s doorstep to take your daughter out on a date, you’ll have to answer to me.

 I do not take disrespect lightly and that rings true from adult to child.
 I’m teaching my sons and daughter to respect others, so don’t be a jerk and act like a tough guy when my boys come around your girls.